Professor Zeno (Paul L Hague)

 Copy of Photograph of Paul L Hague (Prof. Zeno) and Lucy Alice Huonker (Madame Zeno) from Jacktown fair circa 1893.
 Provided by the Mrs Blanch T Burns family collection.

 Early years

 Advertisement image of Professor Zeno performing the Balloon Cannon act.

 Paul Leslie Hague was born in St. Clairsville just east of Wheeling, Ohio, and was the only child of John R Hague and his first wife Martha E Hilliges.
 At an early age Paul joined the circus and performed trapeze acts and balloon ascensions.
 He performed with several companies as well as partnering with various performers during his carriers such as O'Brian's Balloon and Trapeze show, Stowe's Circus, American Balloon Company, Charles Collins, Professor Knarr, Charles M Hawley, Mabel Brandon, Mile.
 Hortennse and his former protégé Alice Whorter (Madame Zeno).
-He married Mabel M Overholt of Canada aka Myrtle Brandon in Springfield, Ohio.
+He married Mabel M Overholt of Canada Myrtle Brandon in Springfield, Ohio.